Belgium hit by a drought: here’s why

 With a few exceptions, we are experiencing a long episode without rain.
 David Dehenauw, meteorologist at the Royal Meteorological Institute (IRM), was interviewed in RTL INFO 13H.
 “The winter was wet, so we were good there.
 The problem is in March, because we only had 2 mm of rain.
 Normally, we are entitled to almost 60 liters per m² (Editor’s note: 1 mm per m² is equivalent to 1 liter per m²).
 In April, the first week of the Easter holidays, it was really rainy, but from that week onwards we had a dry spell which lasts until now, except for some localized showers“.
 Result: in the two months of March and April, only 39 mm of rain per m² was recorded instead of the usual 106 mm.

-According to the weather presenter, the situation could become worrying for those who need precipitation in their activities.
+According to the weather presenter, the situation might become worrying for those who need precipitation in their activities.
 “It won’t get better the next two weeks“, confides the specialist.
 “Little or no precipitation.
 I’m not going to say anything at all, but what will fall will not solve the problem, that’s clear“.

 Another meteorological factor to take into account: the drying wind.
 “In April, we had a north-easterly wind.
 It’s a wind that gives dry weather, which also dries out the soil.
 It’s dry air from Eastern Europe“, indicates David Dehenauw.
 “The next few days, between Tuesday, Thursday and Friday, we will have a west-southwest wind, which will blow with 4 or 5 Beauforts on the coast.
 So it reinforces even more, with the temperatures, the drought“.